Mikma03/Advanced_Trading/README.md

 ## Ideas_papaers

 The Ideas_papers folder contains a curated collection of research papers focused on advanced trading strategies and financial engineering techniques.
 Topics covered include deep learning, prediction of stock returns, and volatility models, among others.

+## ML-for-TA

+This folder is dedicated to the implementation of a hybrid system that combines technical analysis and machine learning algorithms to predict stock market behavior.
+The Technical Analysis folder contains a collection of resources, including code examples and additional tools, to facilitate the implementation of this innovative approach.
+Additionally, this repository provides a comprehensive overview of the results obtained through the implementation of this hybrid system.

 ## OrderBook